-Our goal is to get people back to enjoying life, hobbies, and work activity without pain.
-We utilize a variety of tools that may include exercise, manual therapy, education, and modalities (such as heat, cold, electrical stimulation, traction, Graston) as well as other treatment options.
-If patients are painful with activity we may modify exercise programs and techniques, assess work postures and sport activity (running, throwing, swimming, golf mechanics) and suggest modifications to improve performance and eliminate the cause of pain.
+Our goal is to return people back to enjoying life, activities, sport, and work without pain.
+We utilize a variety of tools that may include exercise, manual therapy, soft tissue work, education, and modalities (such as heat, cold, electrical stimulation, traction, Graston) as well as other treatment options.

-Depending on the injury or condition involved, physical therapy may include work on flexibility, strength, endurance, coordination, proprioception and balance.
-Treatment may focus on preventing problems as well as treating existing problems that affect:
+Depending on the injury or condition involved, physical therapy may include work on improving flexibility, strength, endurance, coordination, and balance.
+In addition, treatment may include focus on injury prevention, in addition to treating existing problems that affect:

 - Your muscles, tendons, ligaments, and bones (musculoskeletal system).